Pennsylvania special House election pits Conor Lamb against Rick Saccone

 Should Lamb, the Democrat, win this election, it could “spell major trouble for Republicans in similar districts across the country,” Yenerall said.

 “Both parties have a great deal at stake here.
-If a Democrat can win this type of district with the right type of candidate … it would mean the Democrats would do better than expected in the midterms.”
+If a Democrat can win this type of district with the right type of candidate … it would mean the Democrats would do better than expected in the midterms,” he added.

-Spending: This race is already turning out to be an expensive one.
-Lamb has raised more than $3.3 million this year, compared to just $703,000 for Saccone, according to FEC records.
+Spending: This race is expensive.
+Lamb raised more than $3.3 million this year, compared to just $703,000 for Saccone, according to FEC records.

 Ending Spending Inc., a super PAC founded by billionaire Joe Ricketts, was the first to hit the airwaves with a $1 million ad buy in support of Saccone.